-Section 1 Introduction to ending your membership in our plan Ending your men own choice): nbership in the plan may be voluntary (your own choice) or involuntary (not your • ave our plan because you have decided that you want to leave.
-Sections 2 and 3 mation on ending your membership voluntarily. o limited situations where you do not choose to leave, but we are required to end ship.
-Section 5 tells you about situations when we must end your membership. our plan, our plan must continue to provide your medical care and you will our cost share until your membership ends.
+Section 1 Introduction to ending your membership in our plan Ending your membership in the plan may be voluntary (your own choice) or involuntary (not your own choice): □You might leave our plan because you have decided that you want to leave.
+Sections 2 and 3 provide information on ending your membership voluntarily. ☐ There are also limited situations where you do not choose to leave, but we are required to end your membership.
+Section 5 tells you about situations when we must end your membership.
+If you are leaving our plan, our plan must continue to provide your medical care and you will continue to pay your cost share until your membership ends.
 Section 2 When can you end your membership in our plan?
-Section 2.1 You may be able to end your membership because you have Medicare and Medicaid Because you hav Medicare can end their membership only during certain times of the year. e Medicaid, you may be able to end your membership in our plan or switch to a e time during each of the following Special Enrollment Periods: □January to Ma □April to June □July to Septe membership or s membership in o make changes fr olan during one of these periods, you'll have to wait for the next period to end your witch to a different plan.
-You can't use this Special Enrollment Period to end your ur plan between October and December.
-However, all people with Medicare can om October 15 - December 7 during the Annual Enrollment Period.
-Section 2.2 out the Annual Enrollment Period. □Choose any o of the following types of Medicare plans: ☐ Another M edicare health plan, with or without prescription drug coverage ☐ Original Me edicare with a separate Medicare prescription drug plan ☐ Original Me edicare without a separate Medicare prescription drug plan • oose this option, Medicare may enroll you in a drug plan, unless you have opted utomatic enrollment. • disenroll from Medicare prescription drug coverage and go without "creditable" drug coverage for a continuous period of 63 days or more, you may have to pay a

-Part D late enrollment penalty if you join a Medicare drug plan later.
+Section 2.1 You may be able to end your membership because you have Medicare and Medicaid Most people with Medicare can end their membership only during certain times of the year.
+Because you have Medicaid, you can end your membership in our plan any month of the year.
+You also have options to enroll in another Medicare plan any month including: Original Medicare with a separate Medicare prescription drug plan, Original Medicare without a separate Medicare prescription drug plan (If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.), or □If eligible, an integrated D-SNP that provides your Medicare and most or all of your Medicaid benefits and services in one plan.
+Note: If you disensel from Medicare prescription drug coverage and go without creditable prescription drug coverage for a continuous period of 63 days or more, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.
+Contact your State Medicaid Office to learn about your Medicaid plan options (telephone numbers are in Chapter 2, Section 6 of this document).
+Other Medicare health plan options are available during the Annual Enrollment Period.
+Section 2.2 tells you more about the Annual Enrollment Period. □When will your membership end?
+Your membership will usually end on the first day of the month after we receive your request to change your plans.
+Your enrollment in your new plan will also begin on this day.